jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Operation-Guide/VPC-Configuration.md

 4. Set Up the VPC Name: The name cannot be null.
 Only Chinese, numbers, uppercase and lowercase letters, English underscore "_" and line-through "-" are accepted, not exceeding 32 characters;

-5. Set Up the CIDR of the VPC: Set up the boundary of the VPC.
-CIDR can only be the intranet segment.
-The optional range is 10.0.0.0 (The mask is 16 ~ 28), 172.16.0.0 ~ 172.31.0.0 (The mask is 16 ~ 28), 192.168.0.0.
-(The mask is 16 ~ 28).
-The CIDR may not be preset.
-In this case, the boundary of the VPC will be automatically scaled along with the network segment of the subnet.
-It is recommended that the user who has deep understanding of the network select a VPC without a preset CIDR.
+5. Set Virtual Private Cloud CIDR: When the Virtual Private Cloud border is set, IPv4 CIDR can only be private network segments, with optional ranges of 10.0.0.0, 172.16.0.0 ~ 172.31.0.0, 192.168.0.0 (the optional range of the above three netmasks is 16 ~ 28).
+IPv4 CIDR may not be preset, then the VPC border will be automatically scaled along with the Subnet segment.
+We recommend that users with a deep understanding of network choose Virtual Private Cloud of no preset CIDR.

 6. Description to VPC Setup: The description can be null, only supports Chinese, numbers, uppercase and lowercase letters, English underscore "_", and cannot exceed 256 characters;